-Applications due October 1st for an elective rotation in January through May

-Applications due April 1st for an elective rotation in July through December
+Applications due October 1st for an elective rotation in January through May Applications due April 1st for an elective rotation in July through December

-PERSONAL INFORMATION

-Name (First, Middle, La ast):

-Date of Birth (MM/DD/ /YYYY): Email Address:

-Home Phone: Cell Phone:

-Permanent Address:

-Permanent Country:

-Permanent Zip Code: Coun ntry of Citizenship:

-If you hold US Permane ent Residency or U. S. Citizenship, indicate that here:

-LANGUAGE PROFIC CIENCY

-Beginner - Can fulfill t he basic needs in a language, such as ordering meals, asking time, and asking for

-directions.

-current events.
-Intermediate - Can dis are saying Advanced - Can partic grammatical mistakes. cuss a variety of top ds, such as small talk about one's self, one's family, and pics with ease and almost completely understand what others s of conversations with ease and only rarely makes educated native speaker of the language would.

-First Language: Proficiency: Begin ner Limited IntermediateAdvancedFluent
+PERSONAL INFORMATION Name (First, Middle, Last): Date of Birth (MM/DD/YYYY): Email Address: Home Phone: Cell Phone: Permanent Address: Permanent City: Permanent Country: Permanent Zip Code: Country of Citizenship: If you hold US Permanent Residency or U.S. Citizenship, indicate that here: LANGUAGE PROFICIENCY Beginner - Can fulfill the basic needs in a language, such as ordering meals, asking time, and asking for directions.
+Limited - Can fulfill routine social demands, such as small talk about one's self, one's family, and current events.
+Intermediate - Can discuss a variety of topics with ease and almost completely understand what others are saying Advanced - Can participate in all manners of conversations with ease and only rarely makes grammatical mistakes.
+Fluent - Can use the language the way an educated native speaker of the language would.
+First Language: Proficiency: Beginner Limited Intermediate Advanced Fluent Second Language: Proficiency: Beginner Limited Intermediate Advanced Fluent Third Language: Proficiency: Beginner Limited Intermediate Advanced Fluent

-Second Language:

-Proficiency: Begin ner Limited Intermediate Advanced Fluent

-Third Language:

-Intermediate Advanced Fluent

-School of Medicine & Health Sciences

-EDUCATION AND EXPERIENCE

-Are you interested in applying to residency in the United States? \\\\ Yes \\\\No

-CLINICAL PREFERENCE

-For this section, identify three clinical departments and the course numbers in descending order of preference.
-Reference the Visiting Student Course Catalog and GW Rotation Block Calendar provided by the Office of International Medicine Programs for course names, numbers, and descriptions.
-Please understand that reasonable effort will be made to accommodate your preference, however, preferences are not guaranteed (see ICEP Student Agreement).
+EDUCATION AND EXPERIEN CE Name of home university: Expected graduation date: al clinical elective elsewhere?
+Yes No If so, please state the country and u niversity/hospital: Have you studied outside your hom ne country previously?
+Yes No If so, please state the country, instit tution, and subject studied: Are you interested in applying to re esidency in the United States?
+YesNo CLINICAL PREFERENCE preference.
+Reference the Visiting provided by the Office of Internation cal departments and the course numbers in descending order of Student Course Catalog and GW Rotation Block Calendar onal Medicine Programs for course names, numbers, and descriptions affort will be made to accommodate your preference, however, a ICEP Student Agreement).
 First Course Name: First Course Number: Preferred Rotation Block: Second Course Name: Second Course Number: Preferred Rotation Block: Third Course Name: Third Course Number: Preferred Rotation Block: